adrianhall/adrianhall.github.io/_posts/2021/2021-11-12-zumo-irepository.md

 You will see that, for all that they do, they are actually quite simple to follow.
 My own experience is that table repositories should be straight forward.
 We aren't doing a lot of work in there - just storing and reading data.

 If you find you can't do what you need without significant complexity in your table repository, perhaps Azure Mobile Apps is the wrong library.
-Azure Mobile Apps is an awesome and simple way to spin up an offline-aware REST endpoint for your data.
+Azure Mobile Apps is an awesome and simple way to spin up an offline-aware REST endpoint for your data, but doesn't solve every problem with data synchronization.

 Let me know how you use Azure Mobile Apps on [the discussion boards](https://github.com/Azure/azure-mobile-apps/discussions).
 I'd love to hear what you are doing!